CCA Global Retail Group Hosts Spring Advisory Council Meetings, Highlighting Innovation, Growth and the Future of Independent Retail

 The convention will feature dynamic programming, including educational sessions, networking opportunities, and entertainment, culminating in a memorable closing event.
 Members will leave with the tools and inspiration needed to drive success in the year ahead.

-Registration Now Open for the 24th Annual Alan Greenberg Charity Golf Tournament
+Registration for 24th Annual Alan Greenberg Charity Golf Tournament

 CCA Global Partners invites you to join us for the 24th Annual Alan Greenberg Charity Golf Tournament, celebrating the legacy of Alan Greenberg, the esteemed co-founder of CCA Global Partners.
 The event will take place on Wednesday, September 17, 2025, at the breathtaking Barnsley Gardens in Northern Georgia, nestled in the foothills of the Blue Ridge Mountains.